hmrc/incorporated-entity-identification/README.md

 1. Make sure any dependent services are running using the following service-manager command `sm --start INCORPORATED_ENTITY_IDENTIFICATION_ALL`

-2. Stop the frontend in service manager using
+2. Stop the backend in service manager using
- `sm --stop INCORPORATED_ENTITY_IDENTIFICATION_FRONTEND`
+ `sm --stop INCORPORATED_ENTITY_IDENTIFICATION`

-3. Run the frontend locally using
+3. Run the backend locally using
-`sbt 'run 9718 -Dapplication.router=testOnlyDoNotUseInAppConf.Routes'`
+`sbt 'run 9719 -Dapplication.router=testOnlyDoNotUseInAppConf.Routes'`

 ### End-Points
-#### POST /Journey
+#### POST /journey

 ---
-Creates a new journey, storing the journeyConfig against the journeyId
+Creates a new journeyId and stores it in the database

 ##### Request:
 No body is required for this request